ten-protocol/go-ten/design/fast_finality.md

 2. Returning the crashed leader to a consistent state.
 When the new leader comes back online, their database may contain a light batch that was never distributed, and now represents a fork

-To avert (1), the leader must prioritise its followers when gossiping light batches.
+To avert (1), the sequencer's host must use databases with resiliency configured.
+When they receive a light batch, they must store it and wait for the confirmation before proceeding.
 There is still a risk that some followers will have received the light batch before the crash, but another follower that hasn't received it is selected as leader.
-For this reason, the new leader must also poll the other followers for the latest light batch when it comes online.
+For this reason, the new leader must also poll the host databases of the other followers for the latest light batch when it comes online.

 To avert (2), we need to be able to overwrite the state of the recovered leader.
 However, this must be handled carefully - if a node's state can be overwritten arbitrarily, the node can be used to front-run by repeatedly writing